avyas26/kubernetes-the-hard-way-on-azure/docs/01-prerequisites.md

 Follow the Microsoft Azure CLI 2.0 [documentation](https://github.com/azure/azure-cli#installation) to install and configure the `az` command line utility.

+In this lab I will be using Windows CMD to run the Azure CLI.
 Follow the [documentation](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-windows?view=azure-cli-latest&tabs=azure-cli) to Install Azure CLI on Windows

 Verify the Microsoft Azure CLI 2.0 version is 2.1.0 or higher: